fabaindaiz/MiniCompiler/README.md

 ## Organization of the repository

-The organization of the repository is designed for the development of your compiler.
+The organization of the repository is as follows:

-- `compiler/`: the compiler, defined as a dune library (using a library allows us to play with our code in a REPL, see below)
+- `dev/`: main OCaml files for the project submodules (ast, parser, interpreter, asm instructions, compiler)
-- `bin/`: top-level executables for the compiler and tests
+- `execs/`: OCaml files for top-level executables (interpreter, compiler, tester)
-- `tests/`: test files for the compiler
+- `bbctests/`: folder for black-box compiler tests (uses the BBCTester library, see below)

-- `bbctester/`: a library for supporting compiler test files
+- `examples/`: folder for example source code files you may wish to interpret or compile directly
+- `rt/sys.c`: the runtime system implemented in C

-- `dune-workspace`, `dune-project`: root configuration for the dune package manager
+Additionally, the root directory contains configuration files for the dune package manager (`dune-workspace`, `dune-project`), and each OCaml subdirectory also contains `dune` files in order to setup the project structure.
-- `Makefile`: shortcuts to build and test

 Dune will build everything inside the `_build/` directory.

 ## Makefile targets

+The root directory contains a `Makefile` that provides shortcuts to build and test the project.
+These are mostly aliases to `dune`.

-- `make init`: generate .merlin files for autocompletion in IDE
+- `make init`: builds the project

+- `make clean`: cleans everything (ie. removes the `_build/` directory)

+- `make clean-tests`: cleans the tests output in the `bbctests` directory

-- `make test`: execute the tests for the compiler defined in `bin/test.ml` variants include:
+- `make test`: execute the tests for the compiler defined in `execs/test.ml` (see below).
+  Variants include:
   * `make ctest` for compact representation of the tests execution
   * you can also add `F=<pat>` where `<pat>` is a pattern to filter which tests should be executed (eg. `make test F=arith` to run only test files whose name contains `arith`)
   * a few alcotest environment variable can also be set, e.g. `ALCOTEST_QUICK_TESTS=1 make test` to only run the quick tests (see the help documentation of alcotest for more informations)

-- `make clean`: cleans everything

-- `make clean-tests`: cleans the tests output
+- you can build the executables manually with `make <executable_name>.exe`.
+For instance, `make run_compile.exe` builds the compiler executable.

+- you can run the executables manually as follows:
+  * `make interp src=examples/prog.src`: runs the interpreter on the source file `examples/prog.src`, outputs the result
+  * `make compile src=examples/prog.src`: runs the compiler on the source file `examples/prog.src`, outputs the generated assembly code

+You can look at the makefile to see the underlying `dune` commands that are generated, and of course you can use `dune` directly if you find it more convenient.

 ## Writing tests

 Tests are written using the [alcotest](https://github.com/mirage/alcotest) unit-testing framework.

-Examples can be found in `bin/test.ml`.
-*Add your additional tests to this file.*
+There are two categories of tests:
+- OCaml tests: these are plain alcotests for testing your OCaml functions.
+- Black-box compiler tests: these are whole-pipeline tests for your compiler.

+The executable `run_test.exe` first runs all OCaml tests, and then the black-box compiler tests.

+#### OCaml tests

 Alcotests executes a battery of unit-tests through the `run` function that takes a name (a string) and a list of items to be tested.
 Each such item is composed itself from an identifier (a string) together with a list of unit-test obtained with the `test_case` function.
 `test_case` takes a description of the test, a mode (either ``` `Quick ``` or ``` `Slow ```---use ``` `Quick ``` by default) and the test itself as a function `unit -> unit`.